-ULTRA-LOW-VOLUME CONCENTRATE (ULV)-concentrate liquid pesticide intended to be used undiluted.
+ULTRA-LOW-VOLUME CONCENTRATE (ULV) concentrate liquid pesticide intended to be used undiluted.
 Both aircraft and ground equipment may be used to apply ULV sprays, but special nozzles such as spinning disks or spinning cages are usually required for their application.
 The content of active pesticide in an ultra-low-volume concentrate is stated as the percentage, by weight, in the formulation.

 FUMIGANT-volatile pesticide that kills pests with its vapors.
 Fumigants can be used only where the gas can be confined such as in storage bins, in the soil, within buildings or under gas tight tarps.
 Fumigants are effective against nematodes, weeds, fungi, and insects.
-Commercial fumigants are proprietary mixtures that are sold for use variably by volume or by weight.
+Some are formulated only as gases and others as volatile liquids.